sohale/sohale.github.io/pages/reinvented.md

 * The "templator" concept & DSL language (with application in API design) (& Type systems)

 * My own version of raster to vector (using optimisation)
+   * Before knowing optimisation

+* Formulating Protein Folding as global Optimisation problem
+   * Some early version of Particle Filtering (unfortunately, not Bayesian.
+Not implemented)
+   *

 * My own version of geological mapping (interpolation) based on sparse depth observations (for reservoir exploration)
+   * at age 17

 ### Numerical
 * Some information processing filters
     * Colour equalisation
+* (Failed) a good performing pitch-shifitng algorithm
+    * Some pitch-shifting algorithms
+* The idea of pitch correction (before it became popular and known by me).
+Tried to implement it.
+My pitch-shifting algorithm did not perform well.

 ### Mathematics:
 * (incomplete) Computational Logic: Symbolic system, automated differentiation